 Lorien Novalis School is a Rudolf Steiner School in the Hills District, north west of Sydney, Australia.

-Our architect, David Jacobson, himself a Steiner school graduate, designed our buildings keeping in mind the developmental and educational needs of the students.
-This focus on retaining the natural surrounding environment helps younger children nurture imaginative forces and creative play while allowing older students to relate to the outer world.
-Biologically the school grounds have been developed through Steiner's guidelines of biodynamics and maintained in this way for 40+ years.
+Architecturally designed by David Jacobson, a Steiner school graduate, the buildings and outdoors surrounds have been designed to help younger children nurture imagination and creative play while allowing older students relate to the natural environment.
+While some of the younger classes have their own special spaces, the school play areas are shared by everyone from Preschool to Year 12.
+The grounds have been developed through Steiner’s guidelines of biodynamics and have been maintained in this way for over 40 years.